We use our proprietary methodology to produce these rankings. Learn more →

 Find a subject that you're actually interested in studying.

 This will facilitate what's called the "Deep Approach To Learning".
 This term was coined by Dr. Ken Bain in his book What The Best College Students Do.
-It turns out that having a genuine interest in the subject will mean that students like you will learn more and score higher in tests.
+It turns out that having a genuine interest in the subject will mean that students like you will learn more and score higher.

 2. Stop Wasting Time and Learn to Manage It